|Alma Mater:||Eastern Michigan '92|

-LaTonya Watson is in her second year of her second tour of duty as an assistant women's basketball coach at the University of Colorado.
+LaTonya Watson is in her third year of her second tour of duty as an assistant women's basketball coach at the University of Colorado.
 She coaches the Buffaloes back court players, plus serves as the team liaison with the Herbst Academic Center.

 Watson, a Colorado assistant under Ceal Barry from 1996-2005, returned to Boulder and head coach Linda Lappe's staff on May 16, 2011, after serving three years as an assistant coach at American University (2008-11) and three years coaching and teaching in the prep ranks in Georgia.

 The Buffaloes had a fantastic year in 2012-13 with the help of Watson.
 Colorado was 25-7 overall and finished fourth in the Pac-12 Conference at 13-5.
 The Buffaloes advanced to the NCAA Tournament for the 13th time in team history and first since 2004, when Watson was on the staff of Barry’s final NCAA Tournament squad.
 Additionally, Colorado enjoyed its first national ranking since 2008, reaching as high as No 18 in the Associated Press and WBCA Coaches